-a school has 15 or more children in years 3 to 11 who are self-isolating having each been exposed to a confirmed case outside the school community keyworkers, as was the case following the lockdown in March.
+a school has 15 or more children in years 3 to 11 who are self-isolating having each been exposed to a confirmed case outside the school community.

 They can also be accessed if a local health protection team has advised a group of children in years 3 to 11 not to attend school.